sherifhussien/chat-system/README.md

 ### Testing

-To check running container, type the following on your terminal:
+To check running containers, type the following on your terminal:
 ```
 $ docker ps
 ```

-To check the logs of the container
+if you docker-compose is running on the background, you can check the logs of the app container using the following command
 ```
 $ docker-compose logs app
 ```
 This command will output all the logs since the container has been created, notice how you can now see that the nginx is load balancing on both app instances.

+For __RabbitMQ__, you can access its GUI from your browser via `http://localhost:15672` with user:password

 ## How to use